zhufyaxel/CSC428_Assignment2_Extra_Help_Documentation/README.md

     this.state = {
         inputPhrase: "",
         inputChar: "", // above are something already done
-        keyPressedTimes: 0 // new variable within the this.state
+        keyPressedTimes: 0 // new variable within the this.state, as we wantted for this example tasks };
-    };

     this.sessionIndex = 0;// Another new variable, but outside the state scope